Wahkiakum County profile

 This includes all employees with paid positions tracked in a company’s payroll system.
 This doesn’t include persons working outside of formal payroll such as freelancers, contractors and self-employed individuals.
 Numbers in this section are estimates generated by a monthly survey.

-• 80 jobs (which is notably stable) in Retail trade.
+• 130 jobs (which is notably unchanged) in Goods-producing industries.

-• 30 more jobs in Mining and logging.
+• 20 (18.2%) more jobs in Goods-producing industries.
+These mostly occurred in mining and logging.

 Employment estimates for Wahkiakum County